-There is an increasing amount written about the immense value to our health of feeling and expressing gratitude on a regular basis, these two such articles are particularly well worth a read.
+There is an increasing amount written about the immense value to our health of feeling and expressing gratitude on a regular basis.
+This article by Dr David Hamilton is particularly well worth a read.

 Although its health benefits (both physical and mental) are indisputable I appreciate being thankful on demand can feel like a big ask at times.

 I am sure we all have had scenarios in life when an expression of gratitude has been demanded of us and despite it being a very important cultivation and lesson, it doesn’t compare to that more authentic feeling generated from within.

 This is what overtook me last Tuesday during a routine visit to the haematologist – an undeniable and unshakeable awareness of how much I really had to be thankful for.
 It wasn’t something I was told to feel from a parent, or priest or practitioner, it was truly intrinsic.

 From that seat in an overpacked NHS clinic I witnessed – as I have many times – the remarkable care that the staff show all their patients.
 These incredible professionals work tirelessly and often thanklessly to help us towards better health.
 They certainly deserve our immense gratitude.

 But even more poignant was a very real sense of appreciation for life itself.
 A renewed awareness of how precious it is.

 Surrounded by fellow patients at different stages of life and illness – there was a common bond.
 Everyone connected by a hope that we will get better and be able to live life to the full.
 It was this magical combination of support and positive belief that gave rise to my all-encompassing gratitude.

 Your challenges may well not come in the guise of illness – something else may be limiting you from feeling happy in your skin and at ease with yourself.
 Perhaps a relationship problem, a family concern or work related stress.

 From my experience it seems it is only when we choose to shift our focus that the landscape – or at least view of it – will change.